Custom Made Car Badges and Grille Badges

 This was particularly true in Great Britain, because in 1895, the Locomotives on Highways Act restricted mechanically propelled vehicles to a maximum speed of six miles per hour on country roads and 2 per hour in built-up areas.

 Car badges were introduced by the Automobile Association in March, 1906 to identify members and warn them of police speed traps up ahead.
 If the road was clear of police, the AA man would salute the driver if his vehicle displayed an AA badge.
 The practice was continued until the late 1960s.

-A jewelry quality Car/Grille Badge is a great way to dress up your car
+A jewelry quality custom Car Badge or Grille Badge is a great way to dress up your car

 and show pride in your club membership at the same time.

 A custom made car badge or grille badge can be a significant source of income for your club.

 The club orders the car badges.
 Then, (if they so choose) the club makes a profit by selling the car badges to the members, or anyone willing to support the club.